What is Software as a Service (SaaS)?

 - Data security concerns: Most trusted cloud providers host their SaaS programs in highly secure and well-governed environments.
 However, placing your data within a third-party provider's infrastructure can present a range of security risks.

 - Performance issues: The SaaS model can sometimes affect the speed and performance of certain applications.
-If this is a concern, IT may need to prioritize SaaS traffic on the network to avoid such latency issues.
+If this is a concern, IT may need to prioritize software as a service traffic on the network to avoid such latency issues.

 - Low connectivity: SaaS apps rely on internet connectivity to run.
-If your CSP has an outage or your internet connection fails for any other reason, access to SaaS applications and data can be effected.
+If your CSP has an outage or your internet connection fails for any other reason, access to software as a service applications and data can be effected.

 Taking full advantage of SaaS

-As nearly all organizations use SaaS in some form today, chances are you're already relying on a SaaS model to run part of your business.
+As nearly all organizations use software as a service in some form today, chances are you're already relying on a software as a service model to run part of your business.

-Looking to the future, if you think SaaS should play a bigger role in your company’s IT footprint due to its many benefits, you’ll be glad to hear there are a wide range of great SaaS solutions to explore today — with more being introduced every few months.
+Looking to the future, if you think SaaS should play a bigger role in your company's IT footprint due to its many benefits, you'll be glad to hear there are a wide range of great software as a service solutions to explore today — with more being introduced every few months.

 WWT is here to help organizations get the most out of SaaS.
-Just reach out and our cloud experts will be happy to answer your SaaS questions.
+Just reach out and our cloud experts will be happy to answer your software as a service questions.